Article 3. General University Information

 The Annual Security & Fire Report (ASFSR) is available on or before October 1 of each year to all current and prospective TAMIU students, faculty and staff.
 Notification of availability of the document is sent via University email and provides information on how to obtain a copy of the Crime Awareness and Campus Safety Report/ASFSR.

-The ASFSR is available in hardcopy from the Department of Campus Safety and Planning , located in the University Police Department building, online at: http://www.tamiu.edu/clery.pdf, by mail/email: clerycompliance@tamiu.edu or calling 956.326.3310.
+The ASFSR is available in hard copy from the University Police Department - Public Safety, located in the University Police Department building, online at: https://www.tamiu.edu/clery.pdf, by mail/email: clerycompliance@tamiu.edu or calling 956.326.2100.

-TAMIU does not discriminate or permit harassment against any individual on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity in admissions, educational programs, or employment.
-Students who experience or observe alleged or suspected discrimination should report to the TAMIU Director of Title IX and Civil Rights Compliance, Lorissa M. Cortez, 5201 University Boulevard, KLM 159B, Laredo, TX 78041, TitleIX@tamiu.edu, 956.326.2857, via the anonymous electronic reporting website, Report It, at www.tamiu.edu/reportit, and/or the Office of Civil Rights (Dallas Office), U.S. Department of Education, 1999 Bryan Street, Suite 1620, Dallas, TX 75201-6810, 214.661.9600.
+TAMIU does not discriminate or permit harassment against any individual on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, or any other classification protected by federal, state or local law in admissions, educational programs, or employment.
+Students who experience or observe alleged or suspected discrimination should report to the TAMIU Director of Title IX and Civil Rights Compliance, Lorissa M. Cortez, 5201 University Boulevard, KLM 159B, Laredo, TX 78041, TitleIX@tamiu.edu, 956.326.2857, via the anonymous electronic reporting website, Report It, at https://www.tamiu.edu/reportit, and/or the Office of Civil Rights (Dallas Office), U.S. Department of Education, 1999 Bryan Street, Suite 1620, Dallas, TX 75201-6810, 214.661.9600.

-Under Title IX of the Educational Amendments of 1972, sex discrimination includes unwelcome conduct on the basis of sex including sexual harassment, sexual assault, domestic violence, dating violence; definitions for these terms can be found in found in System Regulation 08.01.01, Civil Rights Compliance at https://policies.tamus.edu/08-01-01.pdf.
-TAMIU also prohibits all forms of sex-based misconduct which includes, but is not limited to sexual assault, sexual exploitation, dating violence, domestic violence, and stalking based on sex.
-Further information concerning TAMIU Civil Rights procedures can be found in Appendix E of this handbook and at http://www.tamiu.edu/compliance/Title%20IX.shtml.
+Under Title IX of the Educational Amendments of 1972, discrimination on the basis of sex includes sexual harassment, sexual assault, domestic violence, dating violence, and stalking; definitions for these terms can be found in found in System Regulation 08.01.01, Civil Rights Compliance at https://policies.tamus.edu/08-01-01.pdf.
+Further information concerning the prohibition against sex-based misconduct and TAMIU Civil Rights procedures can be found in Appendix E of this handbook and at https://www.tamiu.edu/compliance/Title%20IX.shtml.

 The Campus Sex Crimes Prevention Act is a federal law that provides for the tracking of convicted, registered sex offenders enrolled as students at institutions of higher education or working or volunteering on campus.
 The Act requires sex offenders to provide notice to each institution of higher education in the State in which the person is employed, carries out a vocation, or is a student.
 The Act also requires that State procedures ensure this registration information is promptly made available to law enforcement agencies with jurisdiction where the institution of higher education is located and entered into appropriate State records or data systems.
 State procedures are outlined in Article 62.051 of the Texas Code of Criminal Procedure.